CALL FOR APPLICATIONS

 The salary and terms of employment are in accordance with the rules and regulations laid down by European Union’s Horizon 2020 Marie S. Curie COFUND programme.

-Acknowledgement: Emerald has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101034290
+Acknowledgment: Emerald has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101034290